 THE BLUFF / YAMATE-CHO

-“The Bluff” in Naka Ku’s Yamate Cho is a historic neighborhood where foreigners have been living since the 1800s.
-Offering views of downtown Yokohama and a large number of historical buildings, gardens and public parks.
-Some of the original Victorian houses built by the British in the 1800s still remain, and along with sites such as the foreigners ‘cemetery which serve as a reminder of the history of this neighborhood.
+“The Bluff” in Naka Ku’s Yamate Cho is a historic neighborhood where foreigners have lived since the 1800s.
+Offering views of downtown Yokohama and a large number of historical buildings, gardens, and public parks.
+Some of the original Victorian houses built by the British in the 1800s remain, along with sites such as the foreigners ‘cemetery, which serve as a reminder of this neighborhood’s history.
 In addition to the parks and green spaces, Yokohama International School and St. Maur’s International School are located on the Bluff, making it the first choice for many expat families with children.

 MOTOMACHI / CHUKAGAI

-Negishi Shinrin Park, located nearby, has vast, open grounds that are perfect for playing catch, jogging or dog-walking.
-Large western style homes with yards and parking spaces along with plenty of parks make the Honmoku area ideal for families.
+Negishi Shinrin Park, located nearby, has vast, open grounds perfect for playing catch, jogging, or dog-walking.
+Large western-style homes with yards and parking spaces and plenty of parks make the Honmoku area ideal for families.

 Much of Yokohama’s activities and excitement centers in or around Minato Mirai 21, Port Future 21, a modern commercial and residential development on reclaimed land.
-The area includes residential properties, commercial offices, hotels, museums, convention halls, concert halls, art galleries, restaurants, shopping centers, a hot spring bath and an amusement park next door.
-Built right next to the sea, Minato Mirai’s modern design provides open spaces and a welcome relief from the overly crowded downtown areas of Yokohama.
+The area includes residential properties, commercial offices, hotels, museums, convention halls, concert halls, art galleries, restaurants, shopping centers, a hot spring bath, and an amusement park next door.
+Built right next to the sea, Minato Mirai’s modern design provides open spaces and a welcome relief from Yokohama’s overly crowded downtown areas.